tum-pbs/pbdl-book/supervised-arch.md

 While both approaches reach the goal, and can perform very well, there's an interesting tradeoff: U-Nets take a bit more effort to implement, but can be much faster.
 The reason for the performance boost is the sub-optimal memory access of the dilated convolutions: they skip through memory with a large stride, which gives a slower performance.
 The U-Nets, on the other had, basically precompute a compressed memory representation in the form of a coarse grid.
 Convolutions on this coarse grid are then highly efficient to compute.
 However, this requires slightly more effort to implement in the form of adding appropriate pooling layers (dilated convolutions can be as easy to implement as replacing the call to the regular convolution with a dilated one).
 The implementation effort of a U-Net can pay off significantly in the long run, when a trained network should be deployed in an application.

-Note that this difference is not present for graph nets: here the memory access is always irregular, and dilation is unpopular as the strides would be costly to compute on general graphs.
-Hence, hierarchies in the form of multi-scale GNNs are highly recommended if global dependencies exist in the data.
+As mentioned above hierarchies are likewise important for graph nets.
+However, the question whether to "dilate or not" is not present for graph nets: here the memory access is always irregular, and dilation is unpopular as the strides would be costly to compute on general graphs.
+Hence, regular hierarchies in the form of multi-scale GNNs are highly recommended if global dependencies exist in the data.

 ## Spectral methods